DinCarmon/Optimization_Assignment/README.md

 # Optimization_Assignment
-This repository is intended for the coding assignment given in 2021, on Optimization Course in TAU during my second degree
+This repository is intended for the coding assignment given in 2021, on Optimization Course, TAU